partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

 2. Coercion Behavior
 3. Equality

-With respect to the above, PartiQL has chosen to produce heterogenous bags in permissive mode and homogenous bags or error in conventional typing mode.
+With respect to the above, PartiQL has chosen to produce heterogeneous bags in permissive mode and homogenous bags or error in conventional typing mode.
 PartiQL has chosen to coerce NULL and MISSING to the empty bag; but allows for a singleton bag of NULL or MISSING.
 Finally, equality in bag operators is consistent with equality used in the *GROUP BY* clause.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions